This half term’s learning journey is:

 Big Bang – Fashion Show through the decades!

 On Thursday, the Year 6 children were treated to a Hazelwood Fashion Show!
 As our Learning Journey focuses heavily on British history, the teachers and TAs each donned the clothing of a particular decade!
-Ms Vincent represented the 1900s, Mr Roberts represented the 1920s, Mr Grant represented the 1930s, Mrs Conner represented the 1940s, Mrs Alpay represented the 1960s, Ms Powrie represented the 1970s, Miss Michael represented the 1980s and Mrs Ashwell represented the 1990s.
-A special thank you to Miss Powell who provided a wonderful commentary of the fashion show.
+Mrs Connor represented the 1920s, Mr Roberts represented the 1930s, Ms Vesey represented the 1940s, Mrs Watson represented the 1960s, Mr Esendagli represented the 1970s, Mrs Alpay represented the 1980s and Mrs Marks represented the 1990s.
+Thank you to all those involved!

 List of useful spelling websites: